reinert/requestor/README.md

 ## Auth

-Requestor provides the `Auth` functional interface to authenticate your requests, responsible for delivering the necessary credential data to the request before sending it.
-Furthermore, the Auth interface, like any other processor, is an **async callback**.
-Therefore, after performing the necessary changes in the request, it requires you to finally call `request.send()` actually to dispatch it.
-Also, you may find it helpful to use the Session's Store to retrieve credential info.
-Check the following simple example:
+Requestor features the `Auth` functional interface responsible for authenticating the requests as the last step in the [Request Processing](#request-processing).
+It delivers the credentials to the request and ultimately sends it.
+Like any other processor, the Auth interface is an **async callback**.
+Therefore, after performing the necessary changes in the request, it must call `request.send()` to really send it.
+Moreover, we may find it advantageous to use the Session's Store to retrieve credential info.
+Check the following example:

 ```java
 session.req("/api/authorized-only")